linyasa/core/docs/examples/osgi/com.dotcms.angular.portlet/INSTALL.md

 ----

-Once installed, you can access this resource by adding the angular portlet into a cms tab and role. once added you can click on the link
+Once installed, you can access this resource by adding the angular portlet into a cms tab and role.
+Once added, you can click on the portlet link